Embarcadero/FieldLogger-FMXTraining/README.md

 # FieldLogger-FMXTraining
 Code to accompany a full-day training on building mobile apps with FireMonkey.

-All of the code, slides, labs, etc. are free for reuse for any purposes.
-Just please link back here.
+All of the code, slides, labs, etc. are free for reuse (see [license](https://github.com/Embarcadero/FieldLogger-FMXTraining/blob/master/LICENSE)).
+Please link back here.

 ## Overview